 As with last year's Budget, this year's is intended to: "[lay] the foundations for the future, including addressing key issues such as our climate change response, housing affordability and child poverty".
-The 2021 priorities include: enabling all New Zealanders to benefit from new technologies; lifting Maori and Pacific incomes, skills and opportunities; combating the impacts of COVID-19; reducing child poverty and improving child wellbeing; and supporting improved health outcomes for all New Zealanders - these are all absolutely essential spending priorities that we completely support.
+The 2022 wellbeing objectives include: enabling all New Zealanders to benefit from new technologies; lifting Maori and Pacific incomes, skills and opportunities; reducing child poverty and improving child wellbeing; supporting improved health outcomes for all New Zealanders, minimising COVID-19 and protecting our communities these are all absolutely essential spending priorities that we completely support.

-However, it is our view that none of these wellbeing priorities will benefit from maintaining the current level of military spending because military spending simply diverts resources that could be put to far better use to ensure social and economic justice - all of these priorities would instead greatly benefit from a reduction in military spending.
+However, it is our view that none of these wellbeing objectives will benefit from maintaining the current level of military spending because military spending simply diverts resources that could be put to far better use to ensure social and economic justice - all of these objectives would instead greatly benefit from a reduction in military spending.